 - Allow Social Share Buttons: Don't want customers to be able to share your event page?
 Uncheck this box to remove the options for sharing on Facebook, Twitter, and other social media sites.

 - Event Poster or Graphic: Upload up to 4 images for your event.
 These will display in a slideshow on your event page.
-Check the "Use as Event Poster" box for the image you want to print on customers' tickets.
-Alternatively, you can choose to use your venue picture as your event graphic.
+If multiple uploads, check the "Use as Event Poster" box for the image you want to print on customers' tickets.
+Generally, square images work best

 - Banner Image: This image will display on the event page above the title.
 The optimal width is 750 pixels.
-There is no maximum height.
-A banner image is a great way to call attention to a special deal, new feature, etc.
+There is no maximum height, but it's recommended to use a more horizontal image here, and not go over 200-250 pixels tall.
+The banner image is a great way to highlight to a special promotion or a sponsor.

-- Price: The face-value cost of a ticket. * Mandatory field.
-If this is for a free registration enter zero ("0") in the field.
+- Price: Face-value cost of one ticket.
+If this is for free registration enter "0".

-- Ticket Fee: Unrelated to the Passage processing & service fees.
-Use this field if you need to add on an additional fee to your tickets.
-This ticket fee goes to the event creator's account along with the ticket price.
+- Ticket Fee: Unrelated to Passage processing & service fees.
+This ticket fee deposits to the event creator's account along with the ticket price.
+Use this field if you need to add an additional fee to your tickets, or if you prefer customers to see a flat per-ticket fee.
 Note: the Ticket Fee applies only to online transactions.

-- #Available: The number of this ticket type that are available during an individual timeslot.
+- #Available: The number of this ticket type that are available during a single timeslot.

 - Minimum Qty: Great for setting up group rates.
-The quantity entered here will be the fewest number of this ticket type available for purchase.
+The quantity entered here will be the fewest number of this ticket type the customer is able to select and purchase.

-- Display Order: Assign where you want this ticket type to appear in the list.
-"1" will be first in the list, "2" second, and so on.
+- Display Order: Set the order in which you want the ticket type to appear in the list.
+"1" is listed first, "2" is second, and so on.